Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 If you can write like a college professor, consider contributing to professional journals such as American Ancestor, The New England Historical Genealogical Register and The National Genealogical Society Quarterly, or state-level journals such as The Ohio Genealogical Society Quarterly or The Magazine of Virginia Genealogy (look for journals under Publications).
 Make sure you submit only to journals with a stated interest in the type of content you have.
 History journals also may be interested in your topic: Browse collegiate library stacks for these or search online.

 What if you have a book project you hope to see on library shelves?
-Look back to the December 2012 issue of Family Tree Magazine, which offers detailed information on submitting your family history book to major genealogical libraries, digital collections, regional historical and genealogical society libraries, and ethnic and religious collections.
+Learn how to submit your family history book to major genealogical libraries, digital collections, regional historical and genealogical society libraries, and ethnic and religious collections.